Likhitha96/academic-kickstart/content/project/project6/index.md

 This application has been designed with a motivation to create a better experience of repairs and services for electronic goods.
 This application is not just an aggregator but a one stop platform for both customers and repair shops to communicate with each other.

-TECHNICAL TOOLS: Django, Angular, Mysql
+Technical Tools: Django, Angular, Mysql